 We have used Camelbak products for years.
 Reservoirs are really convenient because you can just take sips as you wish while you walk, allowing you stay hydrated.

 You don’t need a GPS if you’re hiking a well-marked trail like the Camino, but if you’re going off the beaten track and making your own trail (as we’re doing here in Finland) a GPS is ESSENTIAL.
 It might even save your life.
 We got lost in the jungle of Taman Negara a few years back and only made it out by sheer luck.
 With a GPS, it would have been much easier.

 If you’ve never used a GPS before, make sure you load it with the right maps and spend some time learning how to use it and planning your route.
 We use a Garmin GPSMAP 64S GPS and couldn’t be happier.

 Will you need to camp on your long distance hiking adventure?
 If the answer is yes, you’ll have to carry a little more equipment.
 Always go for lightweight – this is what we are carrying right now.

-- A Ferrino CHAOS two person tent – weighs around 2.2 kilos
+- A two person tent – this is a great lightweight model

 - Sleeping mats – again, we’ve had the same ones for ages.
 Nick uses a 120 cm sleep mat that is significantly lighter and easier to carry than my full body one.
 THERMAREST makes the best sleeping mats in the market